mavidian/DataConveyer_JsonHierarchy/README.md

 # DataConveyer_JsonHierarchy

-DataConveyer_JsonHierarchy is a console application to demonstate some ways Data Conveyer can be used to transfor hierarchical JSON data.
+DataConveyer_JsonHierarchy is a console application to demonstate some ways Data Conveyer can be used to transform hierarchical JSON data.
 The application recognizes 3 alternative formats (JSON hierarchies) of the same data representing population, drivers and vehicles by US state by years:

 **Flat Data**